nestybox/sysbox-ee/docs/design.md

 in particular system-level workloads that require root inside the container to have full privileges within the container.

-This is one area where Sysboxd deviates from the OCI specification, which allows a higher layer (e.g., Docker + containerd) to choose the namespaces that should be enabled for the container.
+This is one area where Sysbox deviates from the OCI specification, which allows a higher layer (e.g., Docker + containerd) to choose the namespaces that should be enabled for the container.

 ## User Namespace & ID Mappings

-As mentioned in the prior section, Sysboxd enables the Linux user namespace in all system containers.
+As mentioned in the prior section, Sysbox enables the Linux user namespace in all system containers.

 The user namespace works by mapping user-IDs and group-IDs between the